apitally/apitally-py/README.md

 - Middleware for different frameworks to capture metadata about API endpoints, requests and responses (no sensitive data is captured)
-- Non-blocking clients that aggregate and send captured data to Apitally and optionally synchronize API key hashes in 1 minute intervals
+- Non-blocking clients that aggregate and send captured data to Apitally in regular intervals
-- Functions to easily secure endpoints with API key authentication and permission checks

 ## Install